-A SAM Maturity assessment given an organization a simple point in time view of of your software asset management maturity level.
+A SAM Maturity assessment provides an organization a simple point in time view of of your software asset management maturity level.
 This gives you an independent review from which you can progress on your SAM journey.
 It is usually performed either as a precursor to a full SAM engagement or as a periodic review during a managed service.

 Based on the ISO framework and the SAM processes standard, ISO/IEC 19770-1, Microsoft has developed a SAM Optimization Model that seems to have been adopted in various forms across the SAM industry.